Students See the World Through Wonder and Awe at Ada Christian

 Students get to be in charge of something different each year.

+Third grade students are the bird watchers.
 Fourth graders are Greenhouse Keepers and 5th graders take care of the goats.
-Sixth graders tend to the 50 chickens while the 7th and 8th graders help manage the plants in the hoophouse and gardens.
-They also monitor the wind and solar energy generated by the school’s wind turbine and solar panels.
+Sixth graders tend to the 70 chickens while the 7th and 8th graders help to manage the plants in the hoophouse and gardens.
+All students help build and care for Pioneer and Native American villages they have constructed at ACS.

 Even the resident cat has a job at ACS!
 Mr. Mittens kills one or two mice each day and lays them beside his food dishes.
 When the milkmaids arrive to milk the goats, they give Mr. Mittens a little goat’s milk.